LumoSQL/not-forking/doc/not-forking.md

 TBC - we also need to say how to unpack the sources etc

 # Modification definition file <a name="modification"></a>

+This file contains instructions for modifying files, followed by the data that the instructions can use to make the modifications.
+The data may be patches or complete file contents, and the instructions are operations such as "patch" or "replace".

 There can be zero or more modification definition files in the configuration directory; each file has a name ending in `.mod` and they are processed